kubealex/event-driven-automation/docs/use-cases/insights.md

 ### Ngrok

 You can use [ngrok](https://ngrok.com/) to set-up a temporary public address to use for the use case.
 Follow the instructions on the site to get a free address to use for your EDA Controller machine.

+The easiest way is to create an account on their website, download the client and install it as a systemd service on your EDA Controller host.
+By creating an account you ensure you are able to use all the basic features that are needed to run the integration.

 ### Red Hat Insights